Hussein-Sharifi/Amazon_ECommerce_Analysis/README.md

  "Top 20 Set Products")

 - Set top sellers are also significantly less discounted than western dresses, but more so than kurtas.
 - Top three products have darker color and complex geometric design.
-These dresses are more appropriate for going out, which explains consumers' willingness to pay higher prices.
+These dresses are more appropriate for special occasions, which explains consumers' willingness to pay even higher prices.

 Example: